ropensci/rtweet/README.md

 Getting started
 ---------------

--   ***Quick authorization method***: To make your life easier, follow the recommended steps in [obtaining and using access tokens](https://mkearney.github.io/rtweet/index.html).
-However, for a quick start (note: much slower in long term), you can also follow the instructions below or via the [rtweet documentation website](https://mkearney.github.io/rtweet/index.html).
+-   ***Quick authorization method***: To make your life easier, follow the recommended steps in [obtaining and using access tokens](http://rtweet.info/index.html).
+However, for a quick start (note: much slower in long term), you can also follow the instructions below or via the [rtweet documentation website](http://rtweet.info/index.html).

+Update: rtweet's website has a new domain: <http://rtweet.info>

 -   First, you'll need to [create a Twitter app](https://apps.twitter.com/).
 For the callback field, make sure to enter: `http://127.0.0.1:1410`.

 -   Once you've created an app, record your consumer (api) and secret keys.
-Screeshots can be found [here](https://mkearney.github.io/rtweet/articles/auth.html).
+Screeshots can be found [here](http://rtweet.info/articles/auth.html).

 -   Generate a token by using the `create_token()` function.